TeamErlich/dnaland/README.md

 -`incremental-relative-matching`: A modification of the [GERMLINE](http://www.cs.columbia.edu/~gusev/germline/) package by Gusev et al., modified to allow more efficient processing of a continuous stream of new DNA.Land users.

--'improved-ersa': A re-implementation of the [ERSA](http://genome.cshlp.org/content/21/5/768.full) model by Huff et al., with some improvements to efficiency and modifications of probabilities for some relationships.
+-`improved-ersa`: A re-implementation of the [ERSA](http://genome.cshlp.org/content/21/5/768.full) model by Huff et al., with some improvements to efficiency and modifications of probabilities for some relationships.

 Further information can be found in README files in each folder.